veselinastaneva/th-docs/deployment/ludwig.md

 )
 ```

+<a id="how-to-deploy-ci-cd-automation-helpers"></a>
 ## CI/CD Automations Helpers

-Below you may find are a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.
+Below you may find a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.

 ### `.successful()`